-(decrease) our pro forma as adjusted net tangible book value per share by \$ per share and the dilution to new investors by \$ per share, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting placement agent's discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$0.7018 per share (the closing price of an ordinary share on December 27, 2023) will increase (decrease) the amount of total assets by approximately \$13,180,393 and total capitalization on a pro forma as adjusted basis by approximately \$13,180,393, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated placement agent's discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of ordinary shares we are offering.
-Each increase (decrease) of 100,000 ordinary shares offered by us would increase (decrease) the pro forma as adjusted net tangible book value per share by approximately \$ per share assuming the number of ordinary shares offered by the Company, as set forth on the cover page of this prospectus, remains the same and after deducting placement agent's discounts and commissions and estimated offering expenses payable by us (or \$ per share if the placement agents' over-allotment option is exercised in full), and decrease (increase) the dilution per share to new investors by approximately \$ per share (or \$ per share if the placement agents' over-allotment option is exercised in full).
+Each increase (decrease) of 100,000 ordinary shares offered by us would increase (decrease) the amount of total assets by approximately \$64,917 and total capitalization on a pro forma as adjusted basis by approximately \$64,917, assuming the assumed public offering price of \$0.7018 per share (the closing price of an ordinary share on December 27, 2023) remains the same, and after deducting estimated placement agent's discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.